itslach/dms1_2blog/posts/assignment-3-reflections-post.md

 ## **STUDIO ASSIGNMENT_3**

 <ul class="custom-list">
-  <li> - <strong>- **How did you approach the relationship between the sonic and visual components of your edit?</strong> - I had aimed for the visual elements of the assignment to be spatially timed within the video with the sonic elements of the video, this meant  creating a synchesis between the image changes and camera flash sound effects, and having climax’s and important times within the audio track syncing to major parts of the video aspect.</li>
+  <li>  <strong> How did you approach the relationship between the sonic and visual components of your edit?</strong> - I had aimed for the visual elements of the assignment to be spatially timed within the video with the sonic elements of the video, this meant  creating a synchesis between the image changes and camera flash sound effects, and having climax’s and important times within the audio track syncing to major parts of the video aspect.</li>
+  <li>  <strong> How did you decide on the footage that you used to shape  your project?</strong></li>

 </ul>